-- 5.SS.1.2.1 Discuss the religious, political, and economic motives of voluntary European immigrants to the United States.
-(449.01a) - 5.SS.1.2.2 Explain the history of indentured servitude and the slave trade in the United States.
-(449.01c) - 5.SS.1.2.3 Analyze and discuss the motives of the major groups who participated in western expansion.
-(449.01d) - 5.SS.1.2.4 Discuss the significant American Indian groups encountered in western expansion.
-(449.01e) - 5.SS.1.2.5 Discuss the significant individuals who took part in western expansion.
-(449.01f) - 5.SS.1.2.6 Describe the impact of scientific and technological advances on westward expansion.
-(450.01b)
+- 5.SS.1.2.1 Discuss the religious, political, and economic motives of immigrants to the United States. - 5.SS.1.2.2 Explain the history of indentured servitude and the slave trade in the United States. - 5.SS.1.2.3 Analyze and discuss the motives of the major groups who participated in western expansion. - 5.SS.1.2.4 Discuss the American Indian groups encountered in western expansion. - 5.SS.1.2.5 Discuss significant individuals who took part in western expansion. - 5.SS.1.2.6 Describe the impact of scientific and technological advances on westward expansion.

-Goal 1.3: Identify the role of American Indians in the development of the United States.
+Goal 1.3: Identify the sovereign status and role of American Indians in the development of the United States.

-- 5.SS.1.3.1 Discuss that American Indians were the first inhabitants of the United States. - 5.SS.1.3.2 Identify examples of American Indian individual contributions and influences. - 5.SS.1.3.3 Define the terms treaty, reservation and sovereignty. - 5.SS.1.3.4 Explain that reservations are lands that have been reserved by the tribes for their own use through treaties and was not "given" to them.
-The principle that land should be acquired from the Indians only through their consent with treaties involved three assumptions: - That both parties to treaties were sovereign powers. - That Indian tribes had some form of transferable title to the land. - That acquisition of Indian land was solely a government matter not to be left to individual colonists.
+- 5.SS.1.3.1 Discuss that American Indians were the first inhabitants of the United States. - 5.SS.1.3.2 Identify examples of American Indian individual and collective contributions and influences in the development of the United States. - 5.SS.1.3.3 Define the terms treaty, reservation, and sovereignty. - 5.SS.1.3.4 Explain that reservations are lands that have been reserved by the tribes for their own use through treaties or executive orders and were not "given" to them.
+The principle that land should be acquired from the Indians only through their consent with treaties involved three assumptions: - That both parties to treaties were sovereign powers. - That Indian tribes had some form of transferable title to the land. - That acquisition of Indian land was solely a government matter not to be left to individual colonists or to the States.